vmware-archive/nsxraml/md-version/nsxvapi.md

 application requests to the DNS servers to fully resolve a network name and cache the response from the servers.

+Configure DNS updates the DNS server configuration.
+The DNS server list allows two addresses – primary and secondary.
+The default cache size is 16 MB where the minimum can be 1 MB, and the maximum 8196 MB.
+The default listeners is any, which means listen on all VSE interfaces.
+If provided, the listener’s IP address must be assigned to an internal interface.
+Logging is disabled by default.

 * **get** *(secured)*: Retrieve DNS configuration.
 * **put** *(secured)*: Configure DNS servers.
 * **delete** *(secured)*: Delete DNS configuration